Internal Links

 A small animation of the run-off shed rolling back.

 In 2003 I installed a Paramount ME plus Celestron 14.
-WOW...what a system.
+WOW...what a system!
 Total Reliability.
 Superb pointing and

 tracking.
 At last I had the perfect Deep Sky and Comet imaging system.
-It's a beauty.C14/ME plus L to R. Myself, Tom Boles, my Dad.
+It's a beauty.Even after 13 years the drive still

 The C14/Paramount ME in its shed.